Club Ambassador Program

 In July 2019, the FC Cincinnati Foundation will take over the Marvin Lewis Community Fund’s Learning is Cool program.
 This is an A Honor Roll program which reaches 31,000 students in the Greater Cincinnati Area.
 Children receive quarterly awards when achieving the A Honor Roll, and those who reach the goal for two or more quarters are invited to an end-of-year celebration with FCC coaches and team.
 FCCF will make visits to participating schools throughout the year to continue to encourage academic excellence.

-The FC Cincinnati Foundation funds and provides oversight over SAY (Soccer Association for Youth) Soccer teams in the West End community.
-This is a free program for children in the West End, and is part of the national program that was founded in Cincinnati.
-More than 100 children signed up for the Spring 2019 season and it’s expected that registration will continue to rise rapidly over time.
+he FC Cincinnati Foundation funds and coordinates SAY soccer teams in the West End for children ages 4-15.
+The West End Pride is a free soccer program for all children who live or attend school within the West End community.
+Each season over 100 players participate with registration growing each session.
 Along with learning the game and playing against peers in other communities, participants received a full uniform, shin guards and cleats.

 WHAT IS FC CINCINNATI FOUNDATION?